10 Facts You Didn’t Know About Lolita

 Ocean Sun never had another calf.
 When Lolita was captured, a matriline ended.

-6.Lolita's family was awarded Endangered Species Act protection in 2005.
-Lolita was not.
+6.Lolita's family was awarded Endangered Species Act protection in 2005, with Lolita finally sharing this status ten years later.

-The government excluded any orca and their offspring who were in captivity prior to the listing.
+Initially, the government excluded any orca and their offspring who were in captivity prior to the listing.
+After an appeal, Lolita was included in this status in 2015.

 Miami Seaquarium has been promising to build Lolita a new tank since 1978.
 Advocates argue her tank is illegally-sized under the Animal Welfare Act.